izzahni/Neural-Network-Dependency-Parser/README.md

 #### REQUIREMENTS FOR NEURAL NETWORK DEPENDENCY PARSER
 1. Python 3.5–3.8
    - I'm using python 3.7.7
-2. pip 19.0 or later (requires manylinux2010 support)
+2. Pip 19.0 or later (requires manylinux2010 support)
    - I'm using pip 20.1
 3. Operation System
    - Ubuntu 16.04 or later (64-bit)